CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9C - Solar Eclipses.md

 \tan(\gamma) &= \rho_1\tan(\gamma')
 \end{align}\tag{9.57}
 ```
 Which yields a second approximation for $p$ which yields another value of $\psi$.
+When using this new value for $\psi$ in equation $9.55$, new Besselian elements must be calculated for the time.
 As many repetitions can be taken until convergence is reached.
 After repetition, a value for $\gamma'$ gives:
 ```math
 \begin{align}
 \xi &= \sin(\gamma')\\